top of page

 Beyond Religious Gatherings: Lessons for Everyone

-While the Dawoodi Bohra initiative exemplifies success at large community events, the underlying principles are equally applicable in our daily lives.
+While the Dawoodi Bohra initiative exemplifies success at significant community events, the underlying principles equally apply to our daily lives.
 Here are some ways you can incorporate this zero-food-waste philosophy into your routine:

 • Plan your meals: By planning meals and creating a grocery list, you'll buy only what you need and avoid impulse purchases that might lead to spoilage.